amrwc/valheim-server/terraform/digitalocean/README.md

 ### `valheim_local_saves` (optional)

-Path to the local saves parent directory (the one above `worlds/`).
-If the game is installed on the local system, the path should be something like this (no trailing slash!):
+Path to the local saves parent directory (the one that contains `worlds/`).
+If the game is installed on the local system, the path should be something like this (might have to use forward slashes though):

 ```text
 C:\Users\%USERPROFILE%\AppData\LocalLow\IronGate\Valheim
 ```

-Alternatively, put the save files into `valheim/saves/worlds` in the root of the repository.
+Alternatively, put the save files into `valheim/saves` in the root of this repository.

 Defaults to the `valheim/saves` directory present in the root of the repository.